 The uncharted waters had McNamara conquer 78-ft wave, turning him into a world-record holder while also putting Nazare into the surfing map throughout the surfing world.

 #7.
 Ulu Watu, Bali

-Bali is not just famous for its Hindu temples but its professional-grade waves.
-Bali is filled with great surfing spots but Ulu Watu is the most legendary one among them all.
+Bali is not just famous for its Hindu temples and stunning beaches but its professional-grade waves.
+The island makes it to most people’s bucket list and is filled with great surfing spots but Ulu Watu is probably the most famous one among them all.
 Located at the southwestern tip of the Bukit Peninsula, it is just beneath the iconic 11th-century Hindu temple.

 5 amazing spots of Ulu Watu that you should try depending on the time of day and swell are The Peak, Racetrack, Outside Corner, Temples, and The Bombie.

 If you’re in the area and are looking for some other adrenaline activities, you should also check out the Hidden Canyon of Bali.

 Siargao is one of the most beautiful islands in Asia such as Malapascua Island, Luzon, Boracay, and Mindanao but also home to one of the best surfing spots in the world.
 A Malapascua Island travel adventure is always exciting but you can also find places like the Cloud Nine that offer both beautiful beaches and fun activities with its perfect barrels that are brought by relatively short waves that guarantee satisfaction.

 Cloud Nine is perfect during mid to high tide.
 The picturesque island has mesmerizing beaches but also hollow tubes, and it’s no wonder that it’s popular among holidaymakers and surfers alike.
 Ride the waves from November to April when the swells are abundant.
 Experience the extra inches of water lift that get you comfortable above the reef.